finos/common-domain-model/documentation/source/contribution.rst

 - **Quality assurance**.
 Seek the early appointment of at least one CDM Maintainer who can assist modelling discussions and provide early feedback.
 CDM Maintainers are appointed by the CDM Owners as and when relevant.
 Please contact `cdmInfo@isda.org <cdminfo@isda.org>`_.

+.. note:: Unless explicitly instructed by a CDM Maintainer, a Contributor can only ever develop changes to a development (i.e. pre-release) version of the CDM.

 Editing the model
 ^^^^^^^^^^^^^^^^^

 When editing the CDM, please go through the following modelling checklist:

-- CDM version: use latest available version
+- CDM version: use the latest available `development version <#version-availability>`_
 - Syntax: no syntax warnings or errors
-- Compilation: model compiles ok with no "static compilation" errors
+- Compilation: model compiles ok with no *static compilation* errors
 - Testing: all translate regression tests expectations for mapping, validation and qualification maintained or improved.
 Additional test samples may be needed if use-case is not covered by existing samples.
 - Namespace: all model components positioned in the correct namespace
 - Descriptions: all model components have descriptions